Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your air conditioner to start, it won’t turn on.

 The main point is ensuring it’s set to “cool” and not “heat.”
 Otherwise your air conditioner will probably not turn on.
-Or you may receive heated air moving from vents being the heat is going instead.
+You may also receive heated air moving from vents being the heat is going instead.

 If you rely on a traditional thermostat: